 While dal is cooking, chop onions and prepare spices and curry leaves.

-By now the dal is likely done so when pressure is released, remove the cover, set heat back to medium and add the tomatoes, and remaining salt and stir to conbine.
-Add the tamarind by pouring it through a fine mesh sieve and pushing it through.
+By now the dal is likely done so when pressure is released, remove the cover, set heat back to medium, and add the tomatoes, and remaining salt.
+Stir to combine.
+Add the tamarind by pouring and pushing it through a fine mesh sieve.
 Add more boiling water if further reconstituting is needed, but don't add it until you taste later.
 Let it all cook for some time, stirring every so often and scraping the sides and bottom to ensure nothing sticks (and add water if needed).

 While the tomatoes cook into the dal, heat ghee in a fry pan over medium heat, and when hot, add the cumin and mustard seeds.
 When the seeds begin to sputter/pop, add the onions.
-Stir to combine, and cook until onions begin to become translucent and add the curry leaves.
-Continue to fry until onions brown slightly and turn off the heat and keep aside until the dal/tomato is ready.
+Stir to combine, and cook until onions begin to become translucent, then add the curry leaves.
+Continue to fry until onions brown slightly.
+Turn off the heat and keep aside until the dal/tomato is ready.

 Lately, my husband will taste the dal and say “you put a lot of tamarind… add a tiny bit of salt….
-Actually, it’s good.”
-Which just may be his way of coming around to my version of his mom’s tomato pappu. 😉 It’s one of my fav foods, but this recipe is decidedly my version.
+Actually, it’s good,” which just may be his way of coming around to my version of his mom’s tomato pappu. 😉 It’s one of my fave foods, but this recipe is decidedly my version.